onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 this is the real end of slavery - the masses will have complete sovereignty over their identities and expressions for the first time in human history - what you said doesn't matter and even how you voted doesn't matter - show the VOX article/chart - sometimes you don't even vote in a primary and get a candidate in a box! - make a gesture handing a wrapped gift what you say is ephemeral - it fades and is forgotten - and is never deduplicated and aggregated

-who watches the watchmen? who brainwashes the brainwashers?

 Women are nature itself - they select.
 Money is mostly just a proxy for sex (not the only one) and we can redefine it.
 The 2 biggest drives are sex and intellectual achievement/creation/expression/discovery.